nixmai18/CSE-15L-Lab-Report-1/index.md

 lecture1
 ```

 The working directory when run was home.
 This output was given because lecture1 is the folder within the home directory.
 Therefore, lecture1 is given as the output.
+The ls command will print out the folders and file in the working directory.
 This output is not an error.

 ls command with a path to directory as argument: